-- (a) Audit of records of tax payers is the bed rock for the proper functioning of a selfassessment-based tax system.
+- (a) Audit of records of taxpayers is the bed rock for the proper functioning of a selfassessment-based tax system.
 This provision provides for audit of the business transactions of any registered person.
-It is an important tool in the tax administration to ensure compliance of law and prevent revenue leakage. - (b) In terms of Section 2(13) of the CGST Act, 2017, "audit" means the examination of records, returns and other documents maintained or furnished by the registered person under this Act or the rules made thereunder or under any other law for the time being in force to verify the correctness of turnover declared, taxes paid, refund claimed and input tax credit availed, and to assess his compliance with the provisions of this Act or the rules made thereunder. - (c) The following three types of audits are envisaged under the GST laws: - The first type of audit is to be done by a chartered accountant or a cost accountant u/s 35(5) where turnover exceeds certain threshold specified in Rule 80(3) of CGST Rules, 2017 i.e. 2 crores; - (ii) Second type of audit is to be done by the commissioner or any officer authorised by him in terms of Section 65 of the CGST Act, 2017 read with Section 20(xiv) of the IGST Act, 2017 and Section 21(xv) of UTGST Act, 2017. - (iii) The third type of audit is called the Special Audit and is to be conducted under the mandate of Section 66 of CGST Act, 2017 read with Rule 102 of CGST Rules, 2017.
+It is an important tool in the tax administration to ensure compliance of law and prevent revenue leakage. - (b) In terms of section 2(13) of the CGST Act, 2017, 'audit' means the examination of records, returns and other documents maintained or furnished by the registered person under this Act or the rules made thereunder or under any other law for the time being in force to verify the correctness of turnover declared, taxes paid, refund claimed and input tax credit availed, and to assess his compliance with the provisions of this Act or the rules made thereunder. - (c) The following three types of audits are envisaged under the GST laws: - (i) The first type of audit is to be done by a Chartered Accountant or a Cost Accountant under section 35(5) where the turnover exceeds certain threshold as specified in rule 80(3) of CGST Rules, 2017 i.e.,₹ 5 Crores of aggregate turnover for FY 2018-19 vide Notification No. 16/2020-CT dt.
+23rd March, 2020.
+It was₹ 2 Crores for FY 2017-18.
+However, the same has been omitted vide Finance Act, 2021 through Notification No. 29/2021 dt.
+30th July, 2021 w.e.f 01.08.2021. - (ii) The second type of audit is to be done by the Commissioner or any officer authorised by him in terms of section 65 of the CGST Act, 2017 read with section 20(xiv) of the IGST Act, 2017 and section 21(xv) of UTGST Act, 2017. - (iii) The third type of audit is called the special audit and is to be conducted under the mandate of section 66 of CGST Act, 2017 read with rule 102 of CGST Rules, 2017.

-This is probably for the first time in the history of an indirect tax statute the term audit has been defined.
-Audit means examination of records, returns and other documents maintained or furnished by registered person.
+It is probably for the first time in the history of an indirect tax statute that the term 'audit' has been defined.
+'Audit' means examination of records, returns and other documents maintained or furnished by the registered person.
 Hence audit cannot be conducted in case of unregistered person even if he was required to be registered.
-In Audit records, returns and other documents to be examined, may be maintained or furnished under this Act or Rules or any other law for the time being in force.
-In audit examination is done to verify the correctness of 1.
-Turnover declared 2.
-Taxes Paid 3.
-Refund claimed and 4.
-Input Tax credit availed.
-In audit examination is also done to assess the compliance with the provisions of this Act or rules.
-While this chapter discusses about section 65 and section 66, the audit to be conducted by a chartered accountant under section 35 has been dealt with elsewhere in this background material.
+In the process of audit of records, returns and other documents to be examined, may be those maintained or furnished under this Act or Rules or any other law for the time being in force.

+In an audit, examination is done to verify the correctness of the following:

+- 1. Turnover declared by the supplier

+- 2. Taxes paid by the supplier

+- 3. Refund claimed by the supplier

+- 4. Input tax credit availed by the supplier

+- 5. Classification of goods or service by the supplier.

+In an audit, examination is also done to assess the compliance with the provisions of this Act or rules.

+While this Chapter discusses sections 65 and 66, the audit to be conducted by a Chartered Accountant under section 35 has been dealt with in Chapter 8 of this Background material.